wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Classes/Wodewose/Circle_of_the_City.md

 ###### Living Eyes of the City (2nd Level)

-When you cast [Animal Friendship](#Animal_Friendship_animal_friendship), you can target up to a dozen animals of the same type when targeting tiny creatures (such as cats, rats, pigeons, or similar).
+When you cast _[<span class="spell">Animal Friendship</span>](#Animal_Friendship_animal_friendship)_, you can target up to a dozen animals of the same type when targeting tiny creatures (such as cats, rats, pigeons, or similar).
 When a tiny animal is charmed in this way, they can understand you in a limited capacity (such as where something you can describe in terms they would understand is), you can understand them in a limited capacity (such as which direction something is), and will lend you aid in simple tasks as long as it does not place them in danger.
 They can be convinced to take on greater risks with an appropriate _Animal Handling_ check with the DC determined by the Conductor.

-Additionally, any familiar you summon with [Find Familiar](#Find_Familiar_find_familiar) gains the ability to communicate with creatures of a type resembling the form it takes, and has advantage on all _Animal Handling_ checks while interacting with beasts it can communicate with.
+Additionally, any familiar you summon with _[<span class="spell">Find Familiar</span>](#Find_Familiar_find_familiar)_ gains the ability to communicate with creatures of a type resembling the form it takes, and has advantage on all _Animal Handling_ checks while interacting with beasts it can communicate with.
 You can expend a use of your [Wild Shape](#Wodewose_wild_shape) feature to shift your familiar from one form it can take to another without having to resummon it as a bonus action.

 ###### Controlled Magic (2nd Level)

 From operating within the confines of a city, you have managed to tame your magic to more freely operate within the limitations of tight urban environments.
 When you cast a spell that targets an area of effect, you can exclude a 10-foot cube from the area of effect (the cube does not have to be entirely within the area of effect).
-Alternatively, you can reduce the area of effect of any spell down to any value between its area of effect and a 5-foot radius, and can cast spells that would otherwise not be able to manifest in the environment (such as casting [Call Lightning](#Call_Lightning_call_lightning) in a room less than 60 feet tall), with your spells adapting to fit within your environment.
+Alternatively, you can reduce the area of effect of any spell down to any value between its area of effect and a 5-foot radius, and can cast spells that would otherwise not be able to manifest in the environment (such as casting _[<span class="spell">Call Lightning</span>](#Call_Lightning_call_lightning)_ in a room less than 60 feet tall), with your spells adapting to fit within your environment.

 ###### Civilized Beasts (6th Level)